 Start by identifying your specific goals when implementing ITAM into work operations.

 Do you primarily need asset management software for hardware?
 For software?
-For cloud-based assets?
+For digital assets?
+Or do you need cloud asset management for cloud-based assets?

 Are you looking to increase network visibility?
 Are you trying to improve asset data security?
 Industry compliance?

-Are you looking for an entirely hands-off solution?
-Or do you still want to be more involved in a solution’s utilization and making decisions?
+Also, are you looking for an entirely hands-off solution?
+Or do you still want to be more involved in a solution’s utilization and making decisions involving operations management, inventory management, and software license management?

-Do you have very exact requirements when procuring IT assets from a vendor?
+Do you have very exact requirements when procuring hardware assets and technology assets from a vendor?
 Or are you more flexible?

-Having a clear understanding of your goals should help steer you toward the optimal ITAM technology with the exact capabilities you need to increase productivity, efficiency, and profitability.
+Having a clear understanding of your ITAM process goals should help steer you toward the optimal ITAM technology with the exact capabilities you need to increase productivity, operational efficiency, and profitability.

 Cost